deathbeds/urljsf/docs/use/sphinx.md

 `urljsf.sphinxext` formalizes some of these hacks into a mostly-usable pattern.

 This extension requires [`sphinx`][sphinx] to be installed.
-Adding the `[sphinx]` extra will help ensure tested lower versions e.g.:
+Adding the `[sphinx]` extra will help ensure _at least_ minimum tested lower versions are installed e.g.:

 - `pip install urljsf[sphinx]`
 - `conda install urljsf-with-sphinx`